-21 Subsequent events
+19 Subsequent events

-In March 2018, the Company along with its immediate parent Laser Tradeco Limited was purchased by LRC-Group.

-Effective 29 March 2018, the Company's ultimate parent company changed from AMR Hospitality (Ireland) DAC to LRC-Group.
+On 28 March 2018, the Company was purchased by LRC-Group.
+Effective 28 March 2018, the Company's ultimate parent changed from AMR Hospitality (Ireland) DAC to LRC-Group.

 On 30 March 2018, through a separate corporate transaction, the Company's ultimate parent company became Aroundtown S.A.